Above Ground Pool Distance From House: Complete Guide

 Maintenance Access

 You'll need adequate space around your pool for regular maintenance tasks.
 This includes accessing the pump and filter system, cleaning the pool walls, and performing seasonal opening and closing procedures.
-Most above ground pools require at least 3-4 feet of clearance on all sides for proper maintenance access.
+Most above ground pools require at least 2-3 feet of clearance on all sides for proper maintenance access, though this varies by manufacturer with some models requiring as little as 18 inches.

 Local Code Variations